 4. Student loan refinancing can supercharge your debt repayment

 If you want to get rid of your debt as quickly as possible, student loan refinancing is a powerful tool.
 When you refinance, you can get a lower interest rate and combine your loans into one.
 It’s a smart strategy if you have good credit and steady income and can qualify for a lower rate, and you don’t intend to pursue PSLF or an IDR plan.

-Education Loan Finance customers reported that they are saving an average of $272 every month and should see an average of $13,940 in total savings after refinancing their student loans with ELFI.
-To see how much you can save by refinancing your student loans, use the student loan refinance calculator.*
+Education Loan Finance customers reported that they are saving an average of $214 every month or will see an average of $18,699 in total savings after refinancing their student loans with ELFI.1 To see how much you can save by refinancing your student loans, use the student loan refinance calculator.*

 Once you’re ready to refinance your loans, you can get a personalized rate quote from ELFI online without affecting your credit score.*

 ELFI offers competitive interest rates, and you can decide between fixed and variable-rate loans.
 Fixed rates have the same rate for the entire repayment period, so your interest rate and monthly payment never change, giving you security and peace of mind.
 By contrast, variable rates tend to start off quite low.
 Over time, they can fluctuate along with the LIBOR rate and cause your payment to increase.
 Some people opt for a variable rate to use the lower initial rate to pay off their debt more quickly.

 ELFI has loan terms* between five and 20 years in length.
 You have the flexibility of choosing your own loan term to match your budget and financial goals.
 In general, the shorter the loan term, the lower your interest will be.
 And, while your monthly payment will be higher with a shorter loan term, you’ll pay much less in interest charges and pay off your loans faster.

 Loan Terms: 5, 7, 10, 15, and 20 years

 Loan Amount: $15,000 and up